theirc/airbel/src/_studies/education-research-in-conflict-and-protracted-crises-ericc.md

 * A co-constructive approach to building research agendas through stakeholder engagement from the start for evidence use and evidence uptake
 * Applying a research methods framework to build evidence in a systematic and rigorous way

 ### **ERICC publications**

 At the end if ERICC’s inception year the RPC published the[ERICC Inception Report](https://rescue.app.box.com/s/wfok2frnel8mbwf5cmiaulyjec3wrrvj) in March 2023.
-The report provides an overview of the consortium, the ERICC theory of change, the [ERICC Conceptual Framework](https://airbel.rescue.org/studies/a-conceptual-framework-for-education-research-in-conflict-and-protracted-crisis-ericc/), process for developing country research agendas and more.
-You can also read the consortium’s conceptual framework developed by NYU Global TIES for Children during the Inception Period here, and interact with the [ERICC Conceptual Framework - interactive version](https://view.genial.ly/635c02d38a3dbf0019b0111d/interactive-content-ericc-icf-or-published).&nbsp;
+The report provides an overview of the consortium, the ERICC theory of change, the ERICC Conceptual Framework, process for developing country research agendas and much more.&nbsp;

+Read the [ERICC Conceptual Framework](https://airbel.rescue.org/studies/a-conceptual-framework-for-education-research-in-conflict-and-protracted-crisis-ericc/) developed by NYU Global TIES for Children during the Inception Period, and interact with the [ERICC Conceptual Framework - interactive version](https://view.genial.ly/635c02d38a3dbf0019b0111d/interactive-content-ericc-icf-or-published).

 As a part of ERICC’s Cohort 1 countries — including Cox’s Bazar - Bangladesh, Jordan and Nigeria — the ERICC RPC has also just published the following publications: